Suicide Squad: Background and creation

 Suicide Squad (vol. 2) was published in 2001, written by Keith Giffen, with art by Paco Medina.
 Though the series' first issue featured a Squad composed entirely of Giffen's Injustice League members, the roster was promptly slaughtered, save for Major Disaster and Multi-Man.
 These developments prompt Sgt.
-Rock, who is by now written into the role of squad leader, to recruit new members—many of whom die during the missions.
+Rock, who was written into the role of squad leader, to recruit new members of whom many die during missions.

 Suicide Squad (vol. 3) (initially subtitled Raise the Flag in DC's solicitations) was an eight-issue miniseries published in 2007.
 It featured the return of writer John Ostrander with art by Javier Pina.
-The story focused on the return of Rick Flag Jr. and the formation of a new Squad to attack a corporation responsible for developing a deadly bio-weapon.
+The story focused on the return of Rick Flag Jr. and the formation of a new squad to attack a corporation responsible for developing a deadly bio-weapon.

 Suicide Squad (vol. 4) debuted as part of DC Comics' line-wide New 52 continuity reboot in 2011.
 The relaunched book was written by Adam Glass, with art by Federico Dallocchio and Ransom Getty.
-Amanda Waller once again directs the group from behind the scenes; Deadshot, Harley Quinn, and King Shark feature prominently in this version of the Squad.
-This series concluded in 2014, with issue #30.
+Amanda Waller directs the group from behind the scenes; Deadshot, Harley Quinn, and King Shark feature prominently in this version of the Squad.
+The volume concluded in 2014, with issue #30.

 New Suicide Squad was launched in July 2014.
-Written by Sean Ryan with art by Jeremy Roberts, the new series continues to feature Deadshot and Harley Quinn, with Deathstroke, Black Manta, and Joker's Daughter added to the mix.
+Written by Sean Ryan with art by Jeremy Roberts, the new series continues to feature Deadshot and Harley Quinn, with Deathstroke, Black Manta, and the Joker's Daughter also featuring.